-Photo of Cara Arnold
+Photo of Former Attorney Cara Arnold

-Cara Arnold
+Former Attorney Cara Arnold

 As two defendants in an alleged cryptocurrency fraud case are finding out, what you search for on the internet could find its way into the courtroom and be used against you.
 The use of internet search history as evidence in federal criminal cases is relatively new.
 In this case, prosecutors are seeking to introduce defendants’ post-trade internet searches as evidence of fraudulent intent.
 Their searches allegedly ranged from “top crypto law firms” and “wire fraud statute” to “can your device be searched without a lawyer” and “crypto theft deductible.”